-Faith and Practice The Common Purpose, sec.
-III, B, 3, b, 1 Overseers, sec.
-III, B, 3, b, 4 (except items f, g, and h) Handbook Membership, sec.
-12.3-5 Standing Committees, sec.
-7 Additional Documents, sec.
-12.8
+The Common Purpose, sec.
+III, B, 3, b, 1

+Overseers, sec.
+III, B, 3, b, 4 (except items f, g, and h)

+Membership, sec.
+12.3-5

 7.8 Ministry and Worship Committee

 The Ministry and Worship Committee seeks to maintain and build corporate and spiritual unity throughout all group life within the Meeting, thus nurturing the spiritual state of the Meeting and everyone in it.
 The Committee encourages the Meeting to develop and maintain a corporate vision that is used regularly to shape the Meeting's decisions and actions.
 Specific responsibilities include the following: